Excessive consumption of catfish can cause cardiovascular diseases — Expert - Nigeria Today

 According to him, catfish is rich in phosphorus and magnesium, which are essential micro-nutrients that play a significant role in a lot of biochemical processes in the body.

-The post Excessive consumption of catfish can cause cardiovascular diseases — Expert appeared first on BusinessDay : News you can trust.
+The post Excessive consumption of catfish can cause cardiovascular diseases — Expert appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG